 Arrival station in Kyoto

 Which part of Kyoto do you want to go?
-Japan Railway is the fastest way to get Kyoto.
+JR Special Rapid Service train is the fastest way to get Kyoto.

-If you are looking for information about all trains in Kyoto, please refer the post, Guide to take trains in Kyoto.
-How to choose the best route by train to get the major spots?.
+If you are looking for information about all trains in Kyoto, please refer the post below:

 How to choose the lines and trains to Kobe from Osaka